Spilled pill bottle on a 100 dollar bill.

 Expand small group coverage:

-Ensure employers have access to self-funded plans (H.R.
-2831, Rep. Good), and expand and make permanent Association Health Plans (AHPs) to allow small businesses to band together to negotiate lower costs (H.R.
-2868, Rep. Walberg).
+Ensure employers have access to self-funded plans, and expand and make permanent Association Health Plans (AHPs) to allow small businesses to band together to negotiate lower costs.

 Reform the Small Employer Health Insurance Tax Credit by expanding eligibility and allowing the credit to be used for all major medical plans, not just exchange coverage.